NateWr/simple-admin-pages/README.md

 ## Requirements

-Simple Admin Pages has been tested with WordPress versions 3.5 and above, but it will probably work with much earlier versions.
+Simple Admin Pages has been tested with WordPress versions 3.5 and above, but it will probably work with earlier versions.

 ## Changelog

+- 1.1 - unreleased
+	- Support themes pages

 - 1.0 - 2013-11-20
 	- Initial release